 Plotting Your Government Career Path

-Hear advice from hiring representatives from city, state and federal government offices, and review specific techniques for building a resume and applying for government jobs.
+Hear advice from government attorneys at city, state and federal offices, and review specific techniques for building a resume and applying for government jobs.

 Innovative Ways to Fill the Justice Gap